GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.txt

 Every user has the possibility to edit the Windows-Registry to fit their needs, which must be done with caution, because wrong changes could brick your System.

+1. Registry Files:
-GetRegged is solely focused on tweaking the Windows-Registry to get the maximum performance out of your hardware and protect your privacy by disabling unneeded backgroud processes, unwanted data tracking, prioritizing tasks, stabilize your network connection, reducing latency, framedrops and more!
+GetRegged is mainly focused on tweaking the Windows-Registry to get the maximum performance out of your hardware and protect your privacy by disabling unneeded backgroud processes, unwanted data tracking, prioritizing tasks, balancing your network connection, reducing latency, framedrops and more!

+2. Power Plan:
+Additionally, a custom power management profile designed specifically for users who want to maximize their system's performance and responsiveness for ultralow latency, particularly in scenarios such as gaming and resource-intensive tasks, is also provided.
+This power plan forces your system to operate at its absolute maximum capacity, especially in the most demanding scenarios.

+3. Temp Cleaner:
+A cleaner to remove unnecessary and system-slowing temporary files from the hard drive is also available.
+By using this cleaning tool, you can quickly remove all cache, log files, and other unnecessary data that accumulates over time clearing valuable storage space and allowing your system to run smoothly and efficiently.

 -----------------------------------------------------------------------------
 | ██████╗ ██╗███████╗ ██████╗██╗      █████╗ ██╗███╗   ███╗███████╗██████╗  |